-4.1 What will you need to teach your learners in their first language?

-By the end of the first language literacy programme, learners should be able to:

-- Read with meaning and write their own thoughts. - Write personal letters and address envelopes. - Fill in simple texts that learners come across in their own lives.
+4 167 iching mother tongue literacy 4.1 What will you need to teach your learners in their first language?
+By th he end of the first language literacy programme, learners should be able to: : Read with meaning and write their own thoughts.
+Write personal letters and address envelopes.
+Fill in simple texts that learners come across in their own lives.
 (Examples are forms in their first language.
-You will need to collect examples of these for use in your classes.) - Tell the difference between different types of text and understand the meaning of text. - Use basic punctuation (capital letters, full stops, question marks, exclamation marks, direct speech marks). - Follow simple instructions, e.g. the instructions on grocery packets, posters - and notices, stories, information text, reading pictures.
-(Collect examples of these and bring them with you to class.) - Write their own life stories - Describe their life situation in writing. - Discuss HIV/AIDS how it is transmitted, how to prevent it, how to deal with people who are HIV positive. - Know their rights as South African citizens.
+You will need to collect examples of these for use in your classes.)
+Teil the difference between different types of text and understand the meaning of text.
+Use basic punctuation (capital letters, full stops, question marks, exclamation marks, direct speech marks).
+Follow simple instructions, e.g. the instructions on grocery packets, posters and notices, stories, information text, reading pictures.
+(Collect examples of these and bring them with you to class.)
+Write their own life stories.
+Describe their life situation in writing.
+Discuss HIV/AIDS - how it is transmitted, how to prevent it, how to deal with people who are HIV positive.
+Know their rights as South African clitzens.